MarcoCaspers/pyappm/README.md

 ## Dependencies

-- Python 3.10 or higher
+- Python 3.10 or higher with pip3 and venv installed (you can configure these tools in the configuration afterwards)
 - wget
 - unzip<br><br>